andrewrk/node-s3-client/README.md

 The difference between using AWS SDK `listObjects` and this one:

- * Retry based on the client's retry settings.
+ * Retries based on the client's retry settings.
  * Supports recursive directory listing.
- * Make multiple requests if the number of objects to list is greater than 1000.
+ * Makes multiple requests if the number of objects to list is greater than 1000.

 Returns an `EventEmitter` with these properties: